-There are five in the park, starting with Sigh Waterfalls which is the furthest downstream, followed by Angel Wing Waterfalls, Bridal Veil Waterfalls (which is the biggest – about 120m high), Rainbow Waterfalls and Quinceañera Waterfalls.
+There are five waterfalls in the park, starting with Sigh Waterfalls which is the furthest downstream, followed by Angel Wing Waterfall, Bridal Veil Waterfall (which is the biggest – about 120m high), Rainbow Waterfall and Quinceañera Waterfall.

-Frederik also enjoyed zip lining above the waterfalls and paid 170 MXN / R 120 for his Tarzan moment.
+You can also do zip lining above the waterfalls for 170 MXN / R 120pp.

 5. Lagunas de Montebello national park